 "But the nuclear war left in its wake more disaster than one could have possibly imagined.
 Thought it lasted mere months.
 Generations were born deformed and dysfunctional.
 They were a weak species of humans; they died young, they were unable to fight.
 To save their people the Masters created the Perfect human being,” the man stopped again and ran his fingers through his combed hair, leaving it dishevelled.
 He gazed at the fire, gazed at the floor then up at the journalist.

 “Is this what you want your listeners to hear?” he asked her.
 She nodded her head once.

 “Yes, this is what everyone wants to hear,” she replied in a whisper.
 He stared at her intently.
 She felt her cheeks blushing under his hard stare; she gazed at her microphone and waited.
 Finally, he cleared his throat.

 “Her life didn’t start, not really, not until her fifteenth year.
+They didn't waste any time.
 Like all girls her age, she assembled in the hall of her school and stood in straight lines facing a jury of Masters.
 It was the Testing.”

 I stand in the great hall.
 I usually eat here.
 Usually, there are long tables that stretch from one side of the room to the other.
 Usually, there are light grey curtains that hang from the ceilings, parted to show the ash-covered earth outside.

 Today the room is bare, heavy iron blinds cover the windows and set the room into darkness.
 Only a few yellow bulbs that hang from the ceiling illuminate the room.
 We stand in rows; there are ten rows of fifty girls.
 We’re dressed traditionally; long grey felt skirts that wrap around our waists tightly, light grey blouses made of light linen and tucked into the skirt.
 We wear black ties, socks, shiny shoes and ribbons pulling our straight blond hair back tightly.
 Before us, stand our teachers and the Masters.